What is the humanity gifts registry?

 Your body can be donated to the nearest medical school or Anatomical Board.
 Your donor card or donor form is a legal document in all fifty states.

 What if i am a resident of new jersey or delaware?

 The registry accepts donors from New Jersey and Delaware.
-However; if death occurs in either State beyond a fifty mile (50) radius of Philadelphia, your next of kin are responsible for retaining the services of a funeral director to transport your body to one of our medical schools.
+However; if death occurs in either State, your next of kin are responsible for retaining the services of a funeral director to transport your body to one of our medical schools.
 The chosen funeral director must contact our office for full instructions.
 All costs for transportation are the responsibility of the next of kin.